mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 > (Probably from the translation by Thomas Cleary: [link](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/GenjoKoan_Cleary.htm).)
 >
 >> (Transcriber’s Note: I will include alternative translations from *Shōbōgenzō:
 The True Dharma-Eye Treasury* translated by Nishijima & Cross, *Realizing Genjokoan* by Shohaku Okumura, *Treasury of the True Dharma Eye* edited by Kazuaki Tanahashi, and *The Dark Side of the Mirror* by David Brazier, in that order.
 Comparison may be useful, but if you’re not interested, you can skip this part.
-The line numbering here, which is somewhat arbitrary, is borrowed from Brazier.
 >>
 >> Nishijima & Cross:
 >>
->> (77) Because the nature of air is to be ever-present, the behavior of Buddhists has made the earth manifest itself as gold and has ripened the Long River into curds and whey.
+>> Because the nature of air is to be ever-present, the behavior of Buddhists has made the earth manifest itself as gold and has ripened the Long River into curds and whey.
 >>
 >> Okumura:
 >>
->> (77) Since the wind’s nature is ever present, the wind of the Buddha’s family enables us to realize the gold of the great Earth and to transform the [water of] the long river into cream.
+>> Since the wind’s nature is ever present, the wind of the Buddha’s family enables us to realize the gold of the great Earth and to transform the [water of] the long river into cream.
 >>
 >> Tanahashi:
 >>
->> (77) The nature of wind is permanent; because of that, the wind of the buddha house brings forth the gold of the earth and ripens the cream of the long river.
+>> The nature of wind is permanent; because of that, the wind of the buddha house brings forth the gold of the earth and ripens the cream of the long river.
 >>
 >> Brazier:
 >>